 CORE ZONE VS THE BUFFER ZONE IN THE TIGER RESERVE

 Before planning the wildlife trip, we google or we ask our tour operators about the core zone and the buffer zone.
+Most of the people have confusion about Core zone vs Buffer zone in the Tiger Reserve.
 Our priority is mainly the Core zone and if the seats are filled out for the core zone, then we always have one thing to say that “What’s the point of booking buffer zone”.

 We all have in our mind that if the seats are filled out for the core zone, then there is no point in visiting the buffer zone.